ATFutures/who3/README.md

 # Timeline

-The work will be conducted over 4 months, with each stage taking between 2 weeks to 2 months, as illustrated below.
+In the initial plan the work would be conducted over 4 months, with each stage taking between 2 weeks to 2 months, as illustrated below.

 <img src="README_files/figure-gfm/timeline.png" width="100%" />

+Due to delays in contracts and unexpected delays in the route network analysis software development, the contract ran into December 2019.

 # References